dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_2-tokyo-before-lunch.md

 1. The balls are the active element of the game, but they are also the bet (you rent balls for cash) and the prize (to 'win' is to have as many balls as possible).
 2. The balls cannot be taken out of the parlor nor exchanged for money (which is illegal), but they can be exchanged for tokens, or 'special prizes' (which is legal).
-3. These tokens can in turn be taken out of the parlor and (legally) exchanged for a certain sum in specialized shops (which are ostensively independent of, but often owned by, Pachinko parlor owners).
+3. These tokens can in turn be taken out of the parlor and (legally) exchanged for a certain sum in specialized shops (which are ostensibly independent of, but often owned by, Pachinko parlor owners).

-Gambling is a ravaging epidemic within Japanese society, which may be explained by the pressure to have success taken to such a level that some are led by an obcessive, short-sighted pursuit of success and persistently bet in games of chance.
+Gambling is a ravaging epidemic within Japanese society, which may be explained by the pressure to have success taken to such a level that some are led by an obsessive, short-sighted pursuit of success and persistently bet in games of chance.

 - On one side, the corporates and Pachinko parlor owners: in 1999, Pachinko revenues and sales represented 5.6% of Japan's GDP, and as of 2015 it generated more revenue than gambling in Las Vegas, Macau and Singapore **together**;
-- On the other, the people: in 2014, 9.04% of men and 1.6% of women in Japan showed pathological gambling tendencies (by comparison, the USA has 1.6% globally), and in 1999 a 29% of Pachinko players addmited to have a gambling addiction, and 30% admitted to go over their budgets and borrowed amounts.
+- On the other, the people: in 2014, 9.04% of men and 1.6% of women in Japan showed pathological gambling tendencies (by comparison, the USA has 1.6% globally), and in 1999 a 29% of Pachinko players admitted to have a gambling addiction, and 30% admitted to go over their budgets and borrowed amounts.

 #### Ochanomizu